rongjincs/rongjincs.github.io/_pages/about.md

 ### Research Interests
 * Data Science (graph data mining, data-driven computation, machine learning)
 * Social Computing (computational influence problems, measurement and algorithm design & analysis, submodular optimization)
-* Multimedia Systems (VR/AR/MR/XR technologies, QoE, modeling & simulation)
+* Multimedia Systems (VR/AR/MR/XR applications, QoE, Interactive modeling & simulation)

-#### Student Assistant Position Available
+<p><b>Student Assistant Position Available </b>
-I am always looking for self-motivated undergraduate and graduate students with strong interests in above subjects in the Computer Science program.
-The financial support is considered after a certain prbationary period.
+<br> I am always looking for self-motivated undergraduate and graduate students in the Computer Science program with strong interests in above subjects as well as looking to work on research for course credit.
+If you would like to get involved with my research, take my class Seminar CS first and make an excellent preliminary work.
+If you have not taken the class but are generally interested, I will typically give you a small project to work on in your spare time.
+Minimum time commitment for this position is one year.
+The financial support is considered after a certain prbationary period. <i><b> Note </b>: Please request directed research/independent study well before the semester starts.
+And starting research in your semester of graduation is too late.</i></p>

 ### Services and Activities